edem1550/AWS_CHICAGO_DATA/src/Readme.md

 ![Correlation between tips and trip miles ](Pictures/Corr_between_tips_and_trips.png)

 **Analysis:**
 - There's positive correlation between the two variable.
-However, since the value of R^2 is low, we cannot say that we can predict the value of the tip based on trip miles.
+However, since the value of R^2 is low, we cannot say that we can predict accurately the value of the tip based on trip miles.

 ---